turingschool/front-end-curriculum/lessons/node.md

 When fetching data, you'll often hear the URL referred to as an "endpoint".
 These endpoints (e.g. `https://www.turing.io/api/v1/curriculum/`) are created by the back-end developers on a team to help the front-end developers access and interact with the application data.
 Just like the front-end, there are many frameworks and libraries that back-end developers will use to to set up a proper HTTP Server with all the necessary endpoints.
 We will look at a few backend choices later, but first let's talk about what they all share in common.

+### Student Discussion (5 minutes)
+In small groups, discuss what types of requests and responses you sent and received in your intermission homework.
+What did your client side code request?
+How did your server-side code respond to those requests?
+What kinds of data did you respond with and how was that data consumed?

 #### Hypertext transfer protocol
 The protocol for transmitting documents across the internet.
 There are a bunch more (SSH, POP,FTP...) but we will focus on HTTP since it's primarily used for communication between web browsers and web servers.
 Hypertext is just structured text that uses links (hyperlinks) between other nodes of structured text.
 The key to HTTP is that it is stateless, the server doesn’t save data between requests.